Annikken/AndeeGitbook/AnnikkenAndee/Andee101API.md

 ```cpp
 class void setName(name)
 ```
-This function will change the name of the Andee Shield.
-This name will appear when scanning for your Andee Shield in the app.
-Only works on Firmware 2.00 and above.
+This function will change the name of the Arduino 101.
+This name will appear when scanning for your Arduino 101 on the Andee app
-`name` is a `Character Array`
+`name` is a `Character Array`.
+Only 8 `Characters` allowed
 ##### Example
 ```cpp
 Andee.setName("My New Name");